Section 12 of the Information Privacy Act 2009

 When will information be 'about' an individual?

-Whether information is about an individual depends on the context in which the information appears.
+Where information is not clearly about an individual, eg name, date of birth etc, it will be necessary to consider the context in which the information appears.
 The key question to ask is, taking into account all the circumstances in which the information appears, is there sufficient connection between the fact or opinion and the individual to reveal something about the individual?

 Some information will obviously be about an individual: medical records, financial records, bank details or salary.
 For other information, the connection between the individual and the information will not be so obvious.
 Even if the information appears to be about something other than an individual—a car, for example, or a piece of land—it can still be about the individual.
 For example, information that the rates account for a particular property has not been paid for a year is about the land, but it also reveals a fact about the owner, that they have not paid the rates account they owe their local council.5